Jocko2121/flashcard-app/docs/PLAN-Phase 4.md

   - Z-index values

 **Testing Required:**
-[ ] Verify no unexpected overrides
+[✓] Verify no unexpected overrides
-  [ ] Check margin/padding inheritance
+  [✓] Check margin/padding inheritance
-  [ ] Verify color consistency
+  [✓] Verify color consistency
-  [ ] Test z-index layering
+  [✓] Test z-index layering

 **Recommendation:** No issues found, current patterns are correct

 ### Overall Recommendations
 1. Consider moving inline styles from index.html to components.css
-2. Evaluate consolidating settings.css into components.css
+   - Found inline styles for forms and buttons
+   - Mostly display states and margins
+   - Not critical but would improve maintainability

-3. No other immediate action needed
+2. No other immediate action needed
+   - All critical issues have been addressed
+   - CSS structure is clean and organized
+   - File organization is logical

-4. Current organization follows best practices
+3. Current organization follows best practices
+   - Proper separation of concerns
+   - CSS variables are well-organized
+   - File structure is logical

-5. CSS specificity is being used correctly
+4. CSS specificity is being used correctly
+   - No specificity conflicts found
+   - Clear hierarchy in selectors
+   - Proper use of component scoping

-6. No problematic style conflicts detected
+5. No problematic style conflicts detected
+   - All conflicts are intentional (like panel transitions)
+   - Z-index hierarchy is clear
+   - Color and spacing patterns are consistent

 ### Conclusion
 The CSS organization is clean and well-structured.
 The few "conflicts" found are intentional and part of the design system (like panel transitions).
 The main improvement needed is moving inline styles to components.css.
 No problematic style conflicts were detected that would affect functionality or appearance.